garlands

 With more than 15 years in elementary education, Dr. Leah Bennett has guided students through early literacy, STEM programs, and social-emotional growth.
 She earned her Ed.D. in Curriculum and Instruction from the University of Florida and has developed training modules for teachers nationwide.
 Laura’s passion lies in creating hands-on learning that feels joyful and accessible.
 Away from the classroom, she enjoys birdwatching, watercolor painting, and spending weekends volunteering at her local library.

-More by Freddy
+More by Leah Bennett

 Search...